 Penitential Rite

-Beginning Sunday, February 1, and continuing through the three Sundays before Ash Wednesday (February 18), as well as throughout Lent, our 10:30am Sunday Eucharist will begin with the Penitential Rite (BCP 351).
+Beginning this Sunday and continuing throughout Lent, the 10:30am Sunday Eucharist will begin with the Penitential Order (BCP 351).

 The Penitential Rite is a prayerful way for the Church to gather honestly before God, acknowledging our need for mercy and receiving again the assurance of God’s forgiveness and grace.
 Especially as we move toward Holy Week, and Easter, opening our worship in this way will help us enter more fully into the Good News that we are a people beloved by God and being drawn continually back into the heart of God’s reconciling lovingkindness.